aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/drawing-objects/get-all/_index.md

 weight: 40
 ---

-This REST API allows you to get all drawing objects that are defined in the document or in a specific element.
+This REST API retrieves a collection of `DrawingObject` items in a document.

 ## REST API